risc0/risc0/risc0/zkos/linux/docs/README.md

 Get busybox binary from your buildroot, buildroot-2025.05.1/output/target/bin/busybox

-A 'file' on it should say: "busybox: ELF 32-bit LSB executable, UCB RISC-V, soft-float ABI, version 1 (SYSV), statically linked, stripped"
+A 'file' on it should say: "busybox: ELF 32-bit LSB executable, UCB RISC-V, double-float ABI, version 1 (SYSV), statically linked, stripped"

 Copy it into your risc0 directory and